 A day before nothing can be seen on the trunk, where on the next day's morning you find it completely developed, tiny tubular structures, in magnificent yellow color.
 It "blooms" for one day; on the next morning it remains only as a grey layer of decomposing organic matter.

 Sorry for probably a bit too much photo, but really it is the most extraordinary fungus I have ever seen - if it is fungus at all! (?) (...)

 First "visitation" :

 *** Recent occurence:

 Upclose of the central colony unit (Dandelion seed on the picture is good to scale)

 The same by next morning:

-And another unit in some transition phase; :active as morphing, while decomposition seems have started
+And another unit in some transition phase; active as morphing, also color start to change.

 EDIT: Last stage, explanation and links: